Economic growth means an increase in real GDP – which means an increase in the value of national output/national

 - However, monetarists and classical economists are more sceptical arguing expansionary fiscal policy will cause crowding out.

 - Increased tax revenue for the government which can be spent on public services, e.g. education, pensions and healthcare.

 - Reduced government debt.
 Higher economic growth usually reduces the government’s budget deficit because of the improved tax revenues.

 - Economic growth creates employment and helps to reduce unemployment.

 - Economic growth creates a positive feedback loop.
 Higher growth encourages firms to invest.
-Increased investment enables higher growth in the future.
+The increased investment enables higher growth in the future.

 - Economic growth enables a reduction in absolute poverty.
 In the past 100 years, growth has helped to significantly reduce absolute poverty in Western Europe, the US and recently in Asia.